Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-Derrick White be on the court for the Boston Celtics at 8:30 PM on Tuesday versus the Miami Heat in the 2023 NBA Playoffs.
+Derrick White and his Boston Celtics teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.

-Below we will look at White's stats and trends, helping you make good picks on prop bets.
+Let's look at White's prop bets, and some stats and trends to help you make good wagers.

 Derrick White Prop Bets vs. the Heat